mainlp/dialect-ToD-robustness/README.md

 ## Dialect perturbations

 We implemented 18 perturbations covering a wide range of dialect phenomena in German.
 The code is available in the ```dialect_perturbations.py``` file and the example usage is demontrated in the ```perturbation_test.ipynb``` notebook.

+To test the perturbation, you'll require dictionaries and word lists from the ```resources``` folder, and the following packages:

+* SoMaJo for tokenization
+* SpaCy for POS tagging
+* Stanza for POS tagging and dependency parsing
+* DERBI for inflection
+* Pattern-de for verb conjugation

+# Cite us

+TBA